 6301 RESEARCH FOR EVIDENCE-BASED PRACTICE I This is the first of two courses that examines the role of research in building an evidence-based practice.
 The emphasis of this course is on learning the research process, identifying a clinical question, accessing research evidence, and appraising research evidence for scientific merit and clinical relevance.
 Prerequisite: Full admission to the MSN program.
 Fall.

-6304 RESEARCH FOR EVIDENCE-BASED PRACTICE II This is the second of two courses that examines the role of the Master's-prepared nurse regarding evidence-based clinical practice or teaching.
+6304 RESEARCH FOR EVIDENCE-BASED PRACTICE II This is the second of two research courses that examines the role of the Master's-prepared nurse regarding evidence-based clinical practice or teaching.
 The emphasis of this course is on synthesis of research evidence, research utilization models, identification of practice outcomes, and translation of research into clinical practice.
 Prerequisite: NURS 6301.
 Spring.

 6305 EDUCATIONAL CONCEPTS FOR ADVANCED NURSING PRACTICE Explores the role of the nurse educator in student education, continuing education, staff development, and patient/client education.
 Employs theories of education, principles of teaching/learning, learner assessment, selection/development of instructional materials, teaching plans, group instruction strategies, and principles of measurement and evaluation in the development of a teaching module.
 Spring.

 6315 ADVANCED HEALTH ASSESSMENT A course that focuses on advanced health assessment techniques and data collection that promotes application of diagnostic reasoning and evidence based practice.
 Core content include normal versus abnormal findings, health promotion, disease prevention and stabilization, diagnostic testing and care for special populations.
 This course is a combination of online and on-campus seminar instruction.
 Prerequisite: Admission to the MSN program.
 Fall.